What to Do with Your License Plates

 How to Deactivate Plates

-Not complying with this law may result in severe penalties.
-If you cancel your insurance and do not notify DMV, your driving and vehicle registration privileges could be suspended.
+If you cancel your insurance while your license plates and registration are active, your driving and vehicle registration privileges could be suspended.

 How to Transfer Plates